tmcgee/cmv-widgets/widgets/Search/README.md

 #Search Widget for CMV
-Used in conjunction with the [Attribute Table](https://github.com/tmcgee/cmv-widgets#attributes-tables) widget to provide a user interface for querying feature layers, dynamic layers, tables and related records using QueryTask and FindTask.
+Used in conjunction with the [Attributes Table](https://github.com/tmcgee/cmv-widgets#attributes-tables) widget to provide a user interface for querying feature layers, dynamic layers, tables and related records using QueryTask and FindTask.

 ---
 ## Example Configuration: